Why Diversity Matters

 To get the total diversity ranking, we look at the combination of racial demographics, geographic origin of students, gender and age diversity.

-Baptist Memorial College of Health Sciences is ranked #1,369 in ethnic diversity nationwide with a composition that is similar to the national average.
+Baptist Memorial College of Health Sciences is ranked #1,874 in ethnic diversity nationwide with a student body composition that is above the national average.

-The chart below will also display the diversity of faculty at Baptist Memorial College of Health Sciences when it is available.
+If available, the chart below will display racial diversity among the undergraduate students at Baptist Memorial College of Health Sciences.

 This School is Heavily Dominated by One Gender